Supraja-KadaladiRamkumar/Automation-Simulation-Projects/Freelance/readme.md

-This repository contains my freelance projects in TwinCAT and CODESYS platforms, developed through online simulation and real client work.
+This repository contains my freelance project(s) in TwinCAT and CODESYS platforms, developed through online simulation and real client work.
 Please note that client projects code and project ZIPs are locked.
 Refer to the README for project details.

 Tools Used Twincat V3.1.4024.62 CODESYS V3.5 SP20 Patch 3